On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 2: Theory of Spin-photon Bell State Generation with Single-photon Scattering

 \subsubsection{Driving-induced dephasing due to multi-photon scattering}

 Another source of error originates from the finite multi-photon component of the input pulse, which destroys the QD ground-state spin coherence through successions of photon-scattering events within the pulse.
-The driving-induced dephasing probability $p_d$ is related to the success probability of scattering $P_{\omega_1}+P_{\omega_2}$ and the mean photon number in the driving pulse $\bar{n}$ via $p_d=1-\exp[- \bar{n}(P_{\omega_1}+P_{\omega_2})]$~\citeS{Elfving2019_S}.
+The driving-induced dephasing probability $p_d$ is related to the success probability of scattering $P_{\omega_1}+P_{\omega_2}$ and the mean photon number in the driving pulse $\bar{n}$ via $p_d=1-\exp[- \bar{n}(P_{\omega_1}+P_{\omega_2})]$~\cite{Elfving2019}.
 This can be understood as the probability of $\bar{n}$ disjoint successful scattering events.
 To describe the effect of this error, we adopt a phase-damping model $\mathcal{E}_d$ where

-Here $\hat{S}$ is the scattering matrix acting on the spin-photon density matrix and $s_i$ is the scattering amplitude obtained from $\hat{S}$. $\mathcal{E}_d$ introduces dephasing only to the QD spin state thus the photonic component is traced out before applying the phase-damping channel.
+Here $\hat{S}$ is the scattering matrix acting on the spin-photon density matrix and $s_{ij}$ corresponds to the $(i,j)$-th entry of the reduced spin density matrix $\Tr_p\big(\hat{S}(\rho_p\otimes\rho_s)\big)$. $\mathcal{E}_d$ introduces dephasing only to the QD spin state thus the photonic component is traced out before applying the phase-damping channel.
 Now we follow the same approach in Sec.~\ref{subsec:spin-flip} and consider propagation of the dephasing error in the protocol:

 Similarly, the entanglement fidelity under the driving-induced dephasing is found to be